mt4sd/Script_to_EELabs_map/README.md

 **CREATE_ZOOM_LESS_9.PY DESCRIPTION**

 Create_zoom_less_9.py is used to calculate all zoom levels below 9, while zoom levels above 9 are obtained directly from the website.
+It need the purples tiles to ignore them.

 --mongoDB mongoDB url where the purples tiles were saved REQUIRED INPUT